Sex Crimes Defense in Minnesota

 Sex crimes attorney Thomas C Gallagher has been successfully defending people from sex-related criminal charges since 1988.

-Gallagher is a criminal lawyer in Minneapolis.
+Thomas Gallagher is a criminal lawyer in Minneapolis.
 He has experience using defense experts to analyze forensic computer-based evidence, child porn evidence, sex offender psychological profiles.
-He also uses accuser psychological profiles, polygraphs, as well as DNA evidence.
+And he also uses accuser psychological profiles, polygraphs, as well as DNA evidence.

 Thomas Gallagher’s experience includes working with investigators, detectives, computer and sex crimes task forces, and the FBI.